What is the managed version? How is it different to the self-hosted?

 What provider do you use for hardware?

-Long story short, we have tested a lot of providers and decided to go with DigitalOcean, primarily because of the high availability of their servers/storage in many regions and because they provide us the ability to safely scale and optimise your infrastructure in response to demand.
+Long story short, we have tested a lot of providers and decided to go with DigitalOcean, primarily because of the high availability of their servers/storage in many regions and because they provide us the ability to safely scale and optimise your infrastructure.

-Because we work with DigitalOcean, we can also provision your server and database in a variety of regions depending on your use case, and can offer the Local Tracker Instance addon.
+Because we work with DigitalOcean, we can also provision your server and database in a variety of regions depending on your use case.

 How do software updates work vs the self-hosted?